taylow/microbit-webusb-serial-monitor/README.md

 That being said, this project relies on the [DAPjs](https://github.com/ARMmbed/dapjs) JavaScript interface.

 ## Project Notes
-As JavaScript and NodeJS aren't my goto languages and I needed to pick it up, I decided to start with a simple, yet useful project to allow serial communication via the WebUSB standard.
+As JavaScript isn't my goto language, and my knowledge of NodeJS was lacking, I decided to start with a simple, yet useful project to allow serial communication via the WebUSB standard.

 This project will later be expanded to work as a bridge between the BBC micro:bit and the internet; enabling internet connectivity to micro:bits via the onboard 2.4GHz radio.